 And while there are a plethora of possible solutions to every problem, one of the most common ones to try that often works is to turn it off and on.
 In this case, you can try rebooting your device.

 The exact process can differ from device to device.
 But, more often than not, all you have to do is:

-- And tap on “Reboot” or “Restart” or anything similar
+- Hold down the power button and tap on “Reboot” or “Restart” or anything similar.

-After that, try using Google Fit again, and, hopefully, this time you’re not going to run into any tracking issues.
+After that, try using Google Fit again, and, hopefully, this time, you’re not going to run into any tracking issues.

 Sometimes, you may notice that Google Fit is tracking activities correctly – but it also tracks activities that were never done in the first place.

 This often happens when you accidentally press “Add activity” through the app’s home screen.
 And the same goes if you forget your phone unlocked while it’s in your pocket.

 The simple fix to that is to, well, be more careful.

 And if you want to remove an activity that was added by accident, you can do so if you:

 - Open Google Fit and go to the “Journal” tab at the bottom.